 Feed your brain and shop local at some of Perth’s top independent booksellers…

-We’ll kick off the freshened up version of our Perth’s Best Independent Bookstores with a new player on the scene, Open Book, which has just taken up residence on Wellington Street in Mosman Park.
-A stunning, sprawling space stretching across four separate areas, its New York-style fitout is proudly independent and filled floor to ceiling with books from around the world.
+Opening back in September of 2021, we still can’t get over Open Book‘s stunning tree centrepiece.
+A stunning, sprawling space on Mosman Park’s Wellington Street and stretching across four separate areas, its New York-style fitout is proudly independent and filled floor to ceiling with books from around the world.
 There’s a beautiful garden terrace perfect for some reading in the sun, and the ‘Octopus Garden’ is the perfect playground for imaginations to run wild.
 The upstairs area will be home to a diverse group of creatives from various industries, with the store itself aiming to host a regular stream of classes, short courses, talks and more.

 124 Wellington Street, Mosman Park